Sydney FC in international football: By club

 Competitive matches only.
-These include OFC Club Championship, AFC Champions League, FIFA Club World Championship and Pan-Pacific Championship.
+These include OFC Club Championship, AFC Champions League, AFC Champions League Two, FIFA Club World Championship and Pan-Pacific Championship.

-By league (home and away record in AFC Champions League)
+By league (home and away record in AFC competitions)

-Where games were played at a neutral venue, no statistics are displayed for home and away fixtures as a result.
-This was the case for the four out of six rescheduled group stage games in the 2020 AFC Champions League and all six group stage games played in the 2022 AFC Champions League.
+Where games were played at a neutral venue, no statistics are displayed (this was the case for the four out of six rescheduled group stage games in the 2020 AFC Champions League and all six group stage games played in the 2022 AFC Champions League, including two against Hoàng Anh Gia Lai from Vietnam).